I’m not a big fan of copycats. But sadly, they are a reality when running a creative business.

 - Identification of the material that is claimed to be infringing upon the intellectual property.
 Include information regarding the location of the infringing material with sufficient detail so that the web host is capable of finding and verifying its existence;

-- Contact information about the notifier including the name of the intellectual property owner, the name and title of the person contacting the web host on the owner’s behalf, the address, telephone number and, if available, e-mail address;
+- Contact information about the notifier including the name of the intellectual property owner, the name and title of the person contacting the web host on the owner’s behalf, the address, telephone number, and, if available, e-mail address;

 - A statement that the notifier has a good faith belief that the material is not authorized by the intellectual property or copyright owner, its agent, or the law; and